Across Programming Language Silos: A Study on Cross-Lingual Retrieval-augmented Code Generation: Related Work

 The emergence of multi-lingual evaluation benchmarks has driven progress in cross-lingual code generation research.
-HumanEval-X~\cite{zheng2023codegeex}, MultiPL-E~\cite{cassano2022multipl} and CruxEval-X~\cite{xu2024cruxeval} enable parallel evaluation across multiple \textit{PL}s by translating existing problems, and McEval~\cite{chai2024mceval} further enhances the diversity of evaluation data.
+HumanEval-X~\cite{zheng2023codegeex}, MultiPL-E~\cite{cassano2022multipl} and CruxEval-X~\cite{xu2025cruxeval} enable parallel evaluation across multiple \textit{PL}s by translating existing problems, and McEval~\cite{chai2024mceval} further enhances the diversity of evaluation data.
 However, existing studies predominantly focus on benchmarking performance, leaving cross-lingual knowledge transfer mechanisms underexplored.
 The work~\cite{athiwaratkun2022multilingual} explains the mutual augmentation capability between different \textit{PL} corpora through the zero-shot code translation ability of LLMs, which is entirely distinct from the perspective of our study.
-In comparison, our study explores a complete RAG system, and particularly focuses on cross-lingual knowledge transfer and robustness challenges.
+In comparison, we focuse on cross-lingual knowledge transfer challenges in complete RACG.